 As the leader of the house, the Prime Minister deals with the procedural matters relating to the business of the house, and advises the house in moments of some difficulty or crisis.
 He/she can request the Speaker to fix a date for the closed session of the house or move a resolution that a seat of such a member be declared vacant under clause (4) of Art 101 or that the proceedings of the house of a secret session be no longer treated as secret.
 Two important points should be noted in this direction.
 First, while acting as the leader of the house, the Prime Minister not merely behaves like the leader of the majority party, it is also expected that he/she should behave like the leader of the house having other parties as well.
-Thus, the words of the leader of the house.
+Thus, the words of the leader of the house are sometimes taken as the voice of the mouthpiece of the whole house.
 Second, the Prime Minister by virtue of being the leader of the house, in a way becomes the guardian of the legitimate rights of the Opposition.
 He/she is expected to see as to what the Opposition leaders are really striving for and how far their demands can be conceded.